Almond Crescent Cookies

 5 from 3 votes

-Buttery, lightly spiced and not too sweet, these are the ultimate crescent cookies.
+Buttery, lightly spiced and not too sweet, these are the ultimate Viennese crescent cookies.
+Perfect for the holidays, and for a Santa snack.

 Author: Lisa Lotts